 ANSWER: No. It was never intended that dual appointments into bargaining unit positions would be possible.
 In light of the many difficulties such appointments would cause for both parties, the APWU continues to oppose the use of dual appointments.

-Yes
+Do the Article 7.2 restrictions on cross-craft assignments apply to PSE’s?

+ANSWER: Yes.

+May PSE’s be used in the Maintenance craft in other than custodial assignments?

-No.
+ANSWER: No.

 Are PSEs eligible for FMLA protected leave?